 No one should have to deal with injuries caused by a drunk driver, and if you do, you shouldn’t have to face these challenges alone.
 Since 1966, the experienced trial attorneys of Morris, King, & Hodge, P.C., have fought for the rights of people who’ve been hurt in Florence and across North Alabama.

 The attorneys of Morris, King & Hodge, P.C., want to fight for you.
-Call us for a free, no-obligation consultation.
+Call us or contact us online for a free, no-obligation consultation.

 Table of Contents